wermos/blog/_posts/2022-09-15-naruto-detail.md

 Hence, both the anime adaptation as well as the source material are inconclusive on this topic.
 That is, it doesn't prove nor disprove my theory.
 However, my explanation for this is that because he tapped into his nine-tails chakra in order to summon Gamabunta, so the normal rules don't apply.

-As a final note, recall that Naruto was inside the sand coffin when he summoned Gamabunta in the fight against Gaara.
-So that instance does nothing to help or hurt this theory either.
+As a final note, recall that Naruto was inside the sand coffin when he summoned Gamabunta in the fight against Gaara, so that instance does nothing to help or hurt this theory either.